 The jewelry may injure the baby’s gums, tongue or palate while breastfeeding.

 According to La Leche League…

-Women who are considering having their nipples pierced, should research the best hygiene practices to prevent infection.
+Women who are considering having their nipples pierced should research the best hygiene practices to prevent infection.
 An infection could cause internal damage, which would have an effect on any future breastfeeding relationship.
-Be sure to find practitioners who have undergone classes in prevention of cross contamination and immunization requirements.
+Be sure to find practitioners who have undergone classes in the prevention of cross-contamination and immunization requirements.
 Rejection of the piercing may also occur, which may cause scar tissue and damage to the nipple.
 Allergies towards certain types of metals may also occur.
-Titanium, Gold that is nickel free, Platinum, Niobium or surgical Stainless steel are the safest metals to use for body piercing jewelry.
+Titanium, Gold that is nickel free, Platinum, Niobium or surgical Stainless steel is the safest metal to use for body piercing jewelry.